invap/rt-monitor-example-app/README.md

 │   ├── functions.c
 │   ├── functions.h
 │   └── main.c
-├── buggy app self loggable/          # Example application with a bug in file functions.c │   ├── functions.c                   # and resorting to the self-loggable implementation │   ├── functions.h                   # of the data source.
+├── buggy app self-logging/           # Example application with a bug in file functions.c │   ├── functions.c                   # and resorting to the self-logging implementation
+│   ├── functions.h                   # of the data source.
 │   └── main.c
 ├── data-display/                     # Implementation of the stub for the API of the display